fjlsantori/GiftList/README.md

 Week 2 Project of Alchemy University Ethereum Developer Bootcamp Course: GiftList, a Merkle Tree Project

+We will need to run `npm install prompt` because we ask the user to input the name we want to validate

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.

 There are three folders in this repository: